Sustainable Development Goal 17: Target 17.14: Enhance policy coherence for sustainable development

 This target has one Indicator: Indicator 17.14.1 is the "Number of countries with mechanisms in place to enhance policy coherence of sustainable development".

+A study from 2022 said that the approach to policy coherence for sustainable development in the SDGs followed a technical design logic that some argue is ineffective.
+It may even lead to the reproduction of incoherent policies.
+Institutional mechanisms can help connect different sectors, or "bridging institutional siloes".
+However, relying on them too much may overlook how sustainable development is actually shaped and improved.

 Target 17.15: Respect national leadership to implement policies for the sustainable development goals

 Target 17.15 is formulated as: "Respect national leadership to implement policies for the sustainable development goals: Respect each country's policy space and leadership to establish and implement policies for poverty eradication and sustainable development."

 This target has one Indicator: Indicator 17.15.1 is the "Extent of use of country-owned results frameworks and planning tools by providers of development cooperation".